 At the time, my goal was to shed light to another side of the U.S., one that contradicted the often negative image of mass consumerism and profit-making.
 I had arranged several interviews, from a peace camp director to bicycle advocates to immigrant rights activists.

 What I came to understand years after the trip was that the person I was really trying to convince was myself.
 All countries, like people, have contradictions, beauty and flaws.
-My cross-country mission was in truth really fueled by a painful end to a relationship shortly before, which forced me to look at my youthhood demons for the first time.
-These demons had left me with such shame and self-hatred that I did everything I could to get rid of it.
+My cross-country mission was in truth really fueled by my youthhood demons coming to the surface for the first time.
+They had ingrained such shame in me that I did everything I could to get rid of it.
 I displaced it on my family, my friends, and ultimately the country I was raised in.

-These images are a reflection, less so of the interviews scheduled and the initiatives I had the privilege to witness across the country, but rather of the most comforting encounters of a young man stripped of his defenses and running back to his roots to find solace, security and healing.
+These images are a reflection, less so of the interviews scheduled and the initiatives I had the privilege to witness across the country, but rather of my most comforting encounters as a young man stripped of his defenses and running back to his roots to find solace, security and healing.